Something Mac users often need to do is be able to access files

 Now close out of the Local Area Connections Properties window.

-Windows 7 will run network diagnostics and verify the connection is good.
-Here we had no problems with it, but if you did, you could run the network troubleshooting wizard.
+good.
+Here we had no problems with it, but if you did, you could run the

 Now you can open the command prompt and do an ipconfig to see the network adapter settings have been successfully changed.